SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 And...
 Cool Beans!
 We now have

-> Dino 10 meters of greater is large with 10 Meter Large Dino
+> Dino 10 meters or greater is large with 10 Meter Large Dino

 This looks a lot better than just seeing data set 0... though we do need to fix one more thing.
 That test method name doesn't make sense anymore.